 I like to figure out every detail of my designs before I start folding, such that cutting is avoided as much as possible.
 The depth of the fold determines how far the pages are spread out.
-For instance, in 'Don't close me', the bottom folds have to be deeper because they are pressed down by the pages on top; I worked out in advance how the depth of the fold should vary with the page number.
+For instance, in 'Don't close me', the bottom folds have to be deeper because they are pressed down by the pages on top; the depth of the fold should vary linearly with the page number.

 Angles are important; if an angle is too acute then it can't be folded well, so I need to keep that in mind too while determining the depth of my folds.
 The number of pages determines the amount of detail that will show, which is important in works like 'Reading'.

 In 'Ring', half the folds stick out and the other half is folded in.
 But the surface between is curved, so the distances are different.
 I calculated how far each fold should go such that they do form a circle.
 Also, I took perspective in account: the inward folds are narrower than the outward ones.

 In 'Book end', I made the figurine appear at the bottom of the book by folding the pages inward.
 But they can't fold further than to the center without cutting, and not much less than to the middle.
 So I made the design such that the figurine remains between these bounds.